TranPhucVinh/C/Physical layer/Computer architecture.md

 * Process management
 * Memory management
-* Scheduling

-**Scheduling**: The scheduler determines which task to execute.
+* **Scheduling**: The scheduler determines which task to execute.
 There are few mechanisms controlling access to CPU for tasks (timeslice, preemption, idle)

 # RTOS